meety/meety-server/README.md

 meety-server
 ============

-meety Server is a XMPP component
+meety Server is meant to support GCM